-During 2018 through a combination of business profitability, and updated modelling of technical provisions reflecting the underlying business, after allowing for subordinated debt and dividend repayments of £31m and a provision for subordinated debt repayments and dividend in 2019 of £47m, TU's own funds reduced from £234.3m to £185.8m.
+During 2019 through a combination of business profitability, and updated modelling of technical provisions reflecting the underlying business, after allowing for subordinated debt and dividend repayments of £47m, TU's own funds increased from £185.8m to £189.7m.

 No items have been deducted from own funds, and there are no restrictions in relation to the availability and transferability of own funds.